KOBENDigital/IPRestrictor/README.md

 - bool "Enabled", which enables and disables the 403 redirects
 - string "UmbracoPath", which will have a default value of "/umbraco"
 - string "RedirectUrl", which will have a default value of "/error-404"
-- bool "LogEnabled", which will log 403 redirects if enabled.
-Default value is false
+- bool "LogWhenBlocking", which will log 403 redirects if enabled.
+Default value is false.
+- bool "LogWhenNotBlocking", which is useful for debugging why users have not been blocked.
+Default value is false.
+- bool "LogXForwardedFor", which is useful for debugging why a particular IP isn't being categorised correctly.
+Default value is false.
 - string "DataDbDSNName", where you will put the key name of the database where whitelisted IPs are stored.
   - Default value of "dataDbDSN"
   - Can be changed to "umbracoDbDSN" if you only have the CMS database